-Row vs Column!
+Row vs. column!
 One of the best ways to arrange information is by using a table that immediately makes your data accessible, readable, and very easy to understand.
 Every table has a certain number of rows and columns and, since these two terms are often used together, many people find it difficult to tell the difference between them.
 Of course, one is horizontal, the other is vertical, but which is which, exactly?

-Row vs Column Difference
+Row vs. Column

 ROWS are the horizontal arrangements of data, things, objects, or anything else, and they run from left to right.
 In contrast, COLUMNS are the vertical arrangements of data that run from top to bottom.

 Rows and columns are most commonly used when referring to tables on a spreadsheet, such as Microsoft Excel.
 However, rows can also be found in a theater or a cinema, where this word also means chairs that are arranged in a horizontal line in front of the stage or the screen.
 When you see “row 3” written on your ticket, you immediately know that your seat is located in the third “horizontal line of seats” if you count from the stage.